Planning for the Future of Tunitas Creek Beach

 San Mateo County Parks is partnering with Peninsula Open Space Trust (POST) and the Coastal Conservancy to protect environmental resources and promote public safety at Tunitas Creek Beach.
 With participation from the public, we will be developing this stunning and rugged section of coastline with proper public facilities and amenities.
 Get to know Tunitas Creek Beach and this project with the video below.

-Phase II: An Updated Design and Your Preferences for Additional Features & Programming Opportunities
+Phase II: An Updated Design & Community Preferences for Additional Features & Programming Opportunities

 Virtual Community Meetings

-Get involved by attending one of the upcoming virtual community meetings.
-You can learn more about Tunitas Creek Beach, ask questions, tell us what’s important to you, and see conceptual designs that reflect results from the Phase 1 Development Survey.
+On October 21 and 22 we held virtual community meetings, one in English, the other in Spanish.
+Members of the community learned more about Tunitas Creek Beach, asked questions, told us what’s important to them, and viewed conceptual designs that reflect results from the Phase 1 Development Survey.

 Phase 1 Development Survey Closes